 Make sure to hold on to the insurance policy and know who the underwriter was so you will always have all the information you need.

 Many times, we can pay legal fees up front for clients who need help with any of these issues.
-We also have many other resources on our website to help you be prepared to take care of some of these issues yourself.
+We also have many other resources to help you move towards resolving title issues.